NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/04-csv-to-shapefile-in-R/04-csv-to-shapefile-in-R.md

 In
 <a href="https://www.neonscience.org/dc-vector-data-reproject-crs-r" target="_blank"> *When Vector Data Don't Line Up - Handling Spatial Projection & CRS in R* tutorial</a>
 we learned about the components of a `proj4` string.
-We have everything we need to now assign a CRS to our data.frame.
+We have everything we need to now assign a CRS to our `data.frame`.

 To create the `proj4` associated with `UTM Zone 18 WGS84` we could look up the projection on the